ChIPs Network

 1885

-Sara E. Goode, a Chicago furniture store owner, created a "folding cabinet bed" much like a modern day sofa bed.
-Goode was one of the smaller number of African American women to patent their inventions.
+Sara E. Goode, a Chicago furniture store owner, created a "folding cabinet bed" similar to today's sofa bed.
+Goode was one of the small number of African American women to patent their inventions.

 1897